zhenia-cyp/test-task-easylife/README.md

 In the database, there is a table called Referral, which tracks the relationship between a user and their referral.

-referrer_id – the one who invites (referrer) referred_id – the one who was invited, i.e., the referral
+referrer_id – the one who invites.
+referred_id – the one who was invited, i.e., the referral.

 To create a new referral, we need the referrer's unique code.
 In our case, that's the unique code 6c317a9e-d for user Artem.
 We also need the ID of the future user who will be the referral, which is Billy with ID: 2.